Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 Annuity payment scheme - a set of monthly payments that distributes the account balance, based on the payment option selected by the worker or surviving spouse.

-For a definition of “spouse,” “dependent child,” “other dependants,” or “survivor,”see 20-01-02, Definitions and Application Dates.
+For a definition of “spouse,” “dependent child,” “other dependants” or “survivor,” refer to 20-01-02, Definitions and Application Dates.

 Contributions toward LRI benefits

-Mandatory WSIB Contributions
+Mandatory WSIB contributions

 If a worker receives LOE payments for 12 continuous months, the WSIB sets aside an additional amount equal to 5% of every subsequent LOE payment for the LRI benefit.